-Cut the test pieces to the dimensions suitable for the printability tester, with the longer side parallel to the machine direction of the paper (see SCAN-P 9).
-The test pieces should be free from folds and wrinkles.
+Cut the test pieces to the dimensions suitable for the printability tester.
+Normally, the test pieces should be cut in the machine direction (see SCAN-P 9) to simulate web offset printing and in the cross direction to simulate sheet-fed offset.
+The direction of printing must be stated in the report.
+The pieces should be free from folds and wrinkles.
 Mark the side to be printed.

-Note 2 - For subsequent evaluation according to SCAN-P 36, at least five test pieces are required.
+Note 2 - For subsequent evaluation according to SCAN-P 36, at least five pieces are required.